Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 "What's the most meaningful experience that shaped who you are today?"

-Individualists approach first dates looking for depth and meaning.
-Their thoughts revolve around:
+Individualists approach dates looking for depth and meaning.
+Small talk feels like torture.

 Green Flags They’re Looking For